 Shaquille O’Neal and Kobe Bryant had one of the most fascinating relationships in sports history.
 At any given time it could be described as complicated, brilliant, maddening, endearing and any one of about a thousand other different adjectives.

-This week, in honor of August 23 being Bryant’s birthday and August 24 (8/24) being Mamba Day, O’Neal spoke openly about his complex relationship with the man whose legacy is most closely linked to his own.
+A few months ago, in honor of August 23 being Bryant’s birthday and August 24 (8/24) being Mamba Day, O’Neal spoke openly about his complex relationship with the man whose legacy is most closely linked to his own.

 “Were we best friends?
 No,” O’Neal admitted.